 I was a small part of their life and knew what was happening, but it was not an overwhelming responsibility.
 If I was travelling, I would give plenty of notice and their parents would make other arrangements.

 It is important to recognise that caring can be a positive benefit to the carer, but it must be on one’s own terms.

-I know someone whose child asked her to care for her grandchildren for 2 weeks.
+I know someone whose child asked her to care for her grandchildren for two weeks.
 She thought about it and said no, she wasn’t interested in caring for toddlers for that length of time.
 She did not feel comfortable caring for children that young given their needs.